daviddalpiaz/r4sl/11-resampling.md

 For methods that do not have a built-in ability to perform cross-validation, or for methods that have limited cross-validation capability, we will need to write our own code for cross-validation.
 (Spoiler: This is not true, but let's pretend it is, so we can see how to perform cross-validation from scratch.)

-This essentially ammounts to randomly splitting the data, then looping over the splits.
-The `createFolds()` function from teh `caret()` package will make this much easier.
+This essentially amounts to randomly splitting the data, then looping over the splits.
+The `createFolds()` function from the `caret()` package will make this much easier.

 ```r